sardana-org/sardana-followup/20180619/MINUTES.md

     all Tango Server write log files with the standard errors (one file and three backups are kept in a default directory), due to some controllers a lot of logs were written and the log files reached more than 1GB.
-There was a lot of duplication messages and the logger was not able to write the file, showing the error number 27 "Not able to write to file".
+There were a lot of deprecation messages and the logger was not able to write the file, showing the error IOError (Errno 27) "File too large".
-    Neither Tango nor Sardana have made changes affecting the logging, the observerd problem depends on settings of the system/directory, like limit of the files size.
+    Neither Tango nor Sardana have made changes affecting the logging, the observerd problem depends on settings of the system/partition mounting, like limit of the files size, etc.
     MAXIV could have observed the same effect.

 2. Preparation of the Sardana Documentation Camp (Alba-July18)